pelotech/data-sync-operator/WORKSPACE_PROPOSAL.md

 - `Failed`: Something happened and we cannot recover the workspace.
 - `Ready`: The workspace has been successfully provisioned and is ready for use.

+When a workspace is first recognized by the Cluster it will be placed in a `Provisioning` state.
+While provisioning the cluster will check to see if any VMDIs required do not yet exist.
+Should the VMDIs not exist the controller will create them and wait on standing up the rest of the workspace until the VMDIs are ready.

+Once the VMDIs are ready the controller will preform the operations to stand up workspaces by creating any underlying resources.
+Should this step fail the workspace will be moved into a `Failed` state.
+When the workspace is successfully created and all sub components are reading green it will be moved into a `Ready` state.

 **Example `Workspace` Manifest:**
 ```yaml
 apiVersion: "pelotech.ot/v1alpha1"